 Getting it there can be more trouble than it is worth.

 Did I mention that special ornaments have a special way of falling from a tree branch?
 Seriously, the chance of breaking an ornament is directly proportional to its cost multiplied by its sentimental value.

 And then of course there is the baking!
 A few Christmas cookies can be a lovely way to celebrate the holidays.
 But of course you don’t just need the sugar cookies (though you need lots of those).
 You also have to have the cinnamon stars, and those powdery white cookies too.
 Don’t forget the chocolate candies, and the hard candies!
 Maybe, some…

 You’ll be too tired to eat them!

 It’s funny, the way this holiday with all its themes of family and sharing can bring out the worst in people.
-At least Black Friday doesn’t seem to produce a body count anymore, at least I hope not, but the holidays can still deposit a whole butt-load of stress under the tree.
+Black Friday doesn’t seem to produce a body count anymore, at least I hope not, but the holidays can still deposit a whole butt-load of stress under the tree.
 Between the fake war on Christmas, obnoxious relatives at the dinner table, and the usual holiday loneliness some folks experience this time of year, the holiday season can sure produce a lot of strife and misery.